TinyTapeout/tinytapeout_www/content/digital_design/design_padlock/_index.en.md

 **Controls**
 * Switch 2 is used to reset the safe.
 * Switch 8 is used to set your code (on = set, off = locked)
-* Switches 3 to 5 are used to set your guess.
+* Switches 3 to 5 are used to set the code.
 * The push button is used to enter your code.